GambitBSM/gambit_light_1.0/README.md

 Note that CMake might fail to find some dependencies on some systems without guidance.
 If you encounter problems configuring or building GAMBIT-light, have a look in `BUILD_OPTIONS.md` for a list of commonly used build options.

-Here is a basic example of how to build GAMBIT-light and full collection of "scanners" (sampling/optimisation libraries):
+Here is a basic example of how to build GAMBIT-light and the full collection of "scanners" (sampling/optimisation libraries):

 ```
 mkdir build